Despina - Magdalini (Diana) Markaki

 Anastassios Kallitsantsis, Managing Director of ELLAKTOR Group, is one of the founders and major shareholders of ELLAKTOR S.A., being an active member of the construction industry in Greece since 1976.

 For almost 15 years, he had been Chairman of ELLAKTOR S.A., Chairman and CEO of EL.TECH.
-ANEMOS S.A. (development and operation of wind farms) and Chairman and CEO of REDS S.A. (real estate development), all member companies of ELLAKTOR Group.
+ANEMOS S.A. (development and operation of wind farms).

 He also served on the Executive Committee of the Hellenic Federation of Enterprises (SEV) since 2005, as a Secretary General between 2008-2010 and Vice President since May 2010.
 In addition, he is Member of the Board of Directors of SEV Business Council for Sustainable Development since its incorporation (2008), and he had been Chairman of the Board of Hellenic Association of Independent Power Producers since its establishment and until 2018.